First Time User? Enroll now.

-Watchful waiting is not appropriate if you suspect your child has a urinary tract infection.
-Untreated UTIs in children can lead to permanent kidney damage, high blood pressure, and other serious complications.
+Watchful waiting is not the right choice if you suspect that your child has a urinary tract infection.
+Untreated UTIs in children can lead to other kidney problems, high blood pressure, and other complications.

 If your child has symptoms of a urinary tract infection (UTI), the doctor's first evaluation will probably include:

 If the doctor suspects that your child has a UTI, a urinalysis will help point to a diagnosis.
 A urine culture can confirm the diagnosis and identify what is causing the infection.
 But the results usually are not available for a couple of days.
 Rather than delay treatment to wait for the results of the urine culture, the doctor probably will start your child on antibiotics if your child's symptoms, history, and urinalysis show that a UTI is likely.